Signs of High Mineral Content & Hard Water

-Hard water is water that has become contaminated with minerals such as calcium, magnesium, sulfur, manganese, iron, lead and limestone.
+Hard water is water that has become contaminated with minerals such as calcium, magnesium, sulfur, manganese, iron, lead, and limestone.
 Water is considered to be a universal solvent.
 Given enough time, water dissolves everything it comes into contact with.

-When water falls as rain, in seeps into the ground and heads straight for the water table.
+When water falls as rain, it seeps into the ground and heads straight for the water table.
 On it’s way down, it comes into contact with anything that might be in the soil.
 The water dissolves pockets of minerals such as calcium, magnesium, sulfur, manganese, iron, lead, limestone and whatever it comes into contact with.
 The water is no longer pure H2O and it transports some of these contaminants with it down to the water table.